 Ordinary repairs are defined as repairs of any deterioration, wear or damage to a structure or any part thereof in order to return the same as nearly as practicable to its condition prior to the occurrence of such deterioration, wear, or damage with in-kind material and quality workmanship.
 Ordinary maintenance shall further include in-kind replacement of exterior elements, signs or accessory hardware, using the same materials and workmanship and having the same appearance.
 This type of repair does not need HPC review but an application should be submitted with details for a determination.
 Improvement projects for fences, signs, lighting, doors, windows, roofs, paving, exterior sheathing, trim, shutters, gutters, or streetscape work that strictly comply with the adopted design guidelines for the proposed improvement are considered minor application.
 Review of a complete application will determine the type.
 Changes to the interior of a building or structure do not need HPC review.

-Where do I submit my Certificate of Appropriateness application?
+Where do I submit my Certificate of Approval application?
 Applications can be mailed to or dropped off at Town Hall, 23A North Main Street, Cranbury, NJ, 08512.
 Once received, the application will be reviewed for completeness.
 The check list on Page 3 of 7 of the CoA application will aid in supplying the appropriate documents for completeness.
 Once deemed complete, the application shall be placed on the next meeting’s agenda for the Historic Preservation Commission.
 Completed applications must be received 10 days prior to the scheduled meeting date to be placed on the agenda.
 If deemed incomplete, the Administrative Officer will notify the applicant within 10 days of filing that the application is lacking.

 When does the Historic Preservation Commission meet?
 The Historic Preservation Commission (HPC) meets in Town Hall, scheduled on the first and third Tuesday of each month.
 The meetings begin at 7:30 pm.
 There is a possibility that a meeting may be cancelled.
 Please refer to the Cranbury Township website.

 I want to paint my house, does this need HPC review?
 HPC does not require that an application be submitted when a building or structure is being painted.
 However, if repair and or replacement of deteriorated building elements will be performed, approval may be required.
-Please call the Administrative Officer at 395-0900 x*229 for further details.
+Please call the Administrative Officer at 609-664-3140 for further details.

 Copies of the Historic Preservation Ordinance and The Design Guidelines can be found on the Township website.
 To view Township Code Chapter 93 visit.
 To view the Design Guidelines on the HPC webpage visit.